mrhotmadm/color/README.md

 All examples can be found in the <a href="https://github.com/mrhotmadm/color/tree/main/examples" target="_blank"><strong>examples directory.</strong></a>

-To get started, start by requiring the package and initializing a new class with the `.Initialize()` method.
+To get started, make a variable and require the package.
+Then, make a new instance of the package with the `.Initialize()` method.

 ```js
 const Color = require('@mrhotmadm/color');